learn-co-curriculum/react-hooks-what-is-react/README.md

 - **Babel**: an included transpiler that converts modern JavaScript and custom code like JSX into more widely compatible JavaScript
-- **Webpack**: a 'bundler' that takes all our work, along with any required dependency code, and packages it all up in a single, transferrable bundle
+- **Webpack**: a 'bundler' that takes all our work, along with any required dependency code, and packages it all up in a single, transferable bundle
 - Built in ESLint functionality to help improve our code

 React also has a recommended tool, `create-react-app`, that makes it easy to